danak6jq/rftd/README.md

 # rftd
 RAK10701 Field Tester daemon for ChirpStack v3/v4

+Runs on ChirpStack server using MQTT to access uplinks from RAK10701 in "Mapper-App"

 Requires paho.mqtt.c

 Getting started:

 - Install paho.mqtt.c on build/target system
 - Build rftd with 'sh make.sh'
+- Create "Mapper-App" application (exactly this name) on ChirpStack
+- Create device-profile for RAK10701 using RAK-provided decoder
+- Create RAK10701 devices in Mapper-App using RAK10701 device-profile
 - Run rftd (currently with 'nohup rftd &'; make into systemd service)

+Things to do:
+- Parameterize (MQTT URI at least)
+- Make into systemd service with proper logging